-2.14 COMPLIANCE WITH TESTING REQUIREMENTS
+5.4 COMPLIANCE WITH TESTING REQUIREMENTS

 All RTA safety-sensitive employees will be subject to urine drug testing as a condition of employment.
-(If 49 CFR 40.67 is amended to include oral fluid specimen testing the RTA will allow oral fluid testing exclusively for post-accident, reasonable suspicion, shy lung and shy bladder protocol).
-Any safety-sensitive employee who refuses to comply with a request for testing shall be removed from duty immediately and subject to disciplinary action up to and including termination.
+Any safety-sensitive employee who refuses to comply with a request for testing shall be removed from duty immediately and subject to termination.
 Observed collections will be conducted as outlined under Section 6.1 of this policy and in compliance with 49 CFR 40.67.
-A medical review officer (MRO)-verified adulterated or substituted drug test result will result in termination and the covered employee shall be provided contact information for a qualified Substance Abuse ProfessionalSAP.
+A medical review officer (MRO)-verified adulterated or substituted drug test result will result in termination and the covered employee shall be provided contact information for a qualified SAP.